 To ensure you retain a copy of your eBook, it is recommended that you save the PDF version of your eBook on your computer for your personal use.
 Alternatively, you can bookmark the Digital Resources website on your internet browser.
 This will allow you to access the Web Viewer or re-download the PDF after your course has ended.

-Click on the Web Viewer link and enter your GCU username and password (without @my.gcu.edu).
+Click on the Web Viewer link and enter your GCU username (without @my.gcu.edu) and password.

 The Web Viewer and ability to download the eBooks for offline viewing are not dependent upon Adobe Reader.